SevenShepherd/SevenShepherd.github.io/about.markdown

 - Among the youngest and most error prone mss from the 12th-16th century as opposed to those in the CT which are mere decades from the crucifixion.
 - The ESV & LSB are the most literal versions.
 The KJV is the most literal to the TR, but is outperformed by even the least literal modern translation in accuracy.
 - KJV Onlyism is likely a budding cult.
 The idea that English speakers are required by God to use a Bible translation from 17th century England is ludicrous...
 God would have had to re-inspired the Bible through the KJV translators which is both insane.
+- God said knowledge would increase (Dan.
+12:4), ergo modern translations should be more accurate.

 <!-- you could use the much younger and more error prone Textus Receptus which uses only around **3 manuscripts** out of the 5,600 scholars use.
 KJV -->